-The Pest Control Record in Appendix 13 is available on the Queensland Health and Council's websites.
+The Pest Control Record in Appendix 16 is available on Council's website.

 Doggy bags

 Food businesses should be aware of the potential risks associated with giving doggy bags to customers for food not consumed at the food business and how these risks can be minimised.